Jute cultivation: History

 In classical antiquity, Pliny recorded that jute plants were used as food in Ancient Egypt.

 For centuries, jute has been an integral part of the culture of East Bengal and some parts of West Bengal, precisely in the southwest of Bangladesh.
 Since the seventeenth century, the British started trading in jute.
 During the reign of the British Empire jute was also used in the military.
 British jute barons grew rich processing jute and selling manufactured products made from jute.
 Dundee Jute Barons and the British East India Company set up many jute mills in Bengal and by 1895 jute industries in Bengal overtook the Scottish jute trade.
 Many Scots emigrated to Bengal to set up jute factories.
 More than a billion jute sandbags were exported from Bengal to the trenches during World War I and also exported to the southern United States region to bag cotton.
 It was used in the fishing, construction, art and the arms industry.
 Initially, due to its texture, it could only be processed by hand until it was discovered in Dundee that by treating it with whale oil, it could be treated by machine.

+Jute was produced in Taiwan from the 1700s to the 1960s, when the use of plastic became common.
+During Japanese rule, production increased until World War II, and was centered south of Fengyuan, Taichung, and north of Yunlin County.